Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc lifings with -curves in the conductor

 \subsection{Equivariant liftings: strategy}

 In the previous sub-sections, we have constructed and studied equivariant models of the index one cover of $(S,D)$.
 We now present a strategy to lift these models, together with the $\mu_m$-actions, over the Witt vectors, and argue that this will enable us to construct an slc log lifting of $(S,D)$ together with a lift of a given gluing involution.
+By \autoref{cor:m=4_does_not_occur} (which does not use the results of this sub-section), we have in fact $m=2$, so we restrict to this case.